-- Root Cause: Incorrect settings in WordPress.
+Root Cause: Incorrect settings in WordPress.

-- Way to Discover: Review website in a browser, use the Screaming Frog app to crawl the website.
+	- Way to Discover: Review the website in a browser, use the Screaming Frog app to crawl the website.

 	- Resolution Options: Set permalinks to Post name in WordPress (Settings > Permalinks), use the SEOPress plugin to further and optimize URLs.